 Practising times tables is a vital life skill that will help in all areas of your child’s maths work.
 It is important that all children are confident and quick when recalling them.
 All children have access to the Times Tables Rockstar online platform, which is a great way to practise and develop confidence and recall of the various times tables facts.

-Reading is such a valuable life skill and is also relevant across all subjects within school.
-Regular practise really does make a huge difference to reading ability, as does talking about what has been read with someone at home too.
+Reading is also an incredibly important skill and is relevant across all subjects within school.
+Regular practise really does make a huge difference to both of these, as does talking about what has been read with someone at home too.
 Please try to ensure your child reads at home for at least 15 minutes each night and gets their home/school diary signed to indicate that this has happened.
-We will continue to complete a 30 minute session of guided reading daily in the classroom where all children get the opportunity to read new, exciting texts and answer questions about them.
+Reading can also be logged on Class Dojo as a message or through the portfolio section.